MILK THISTLE OIL (SILYBUM MARIANUM):

 Silybum marianum has other common names include cardus marianus, milk thistle, blessed milk thistle, Marian thistle, Mary thistle, Saint Mary’s thistle, Mediterranean milk thistle, variegated thistle and Scotch thistle.
 This species is an annual or biennial plant of the Asteraceae family.

 This fairly typical thistle has red to purple flowers and shiny pale green leaves with white veins.
 Originally a native of Southern Europe through to Asia, it is now found throughout the world.

 Possibly native near the coast of southeast England, it has been widely introduced outside its natural range, for example into North America, Iran, Australia and New Zealand where it is considered an invasive weed.

-Milk Thistle gets its name from the milky sap that comes out of the leaves when they are broken.
+Milk thistle gets its name from the milky sap that comes out of the leaves when they are broken.
 The leaves also have unique white markings that, according to legend, were the Virgin Mary’s milk.
 Don’t confuse milk thistle with blessed thistle (Cnicus benedictus).

 Traditional milk thistle extract is made from the seeds, which contain approximately 46% silymarin.
 The extract consists of about 65 – 80% silymarin (a flavonolignan complex) and 20 – 35% fatty acids, including linoleic acid.
 Silymarin is a complex mixture of polyphenolic molecules, including seven closely related flavonolignans (silybin A, silybin B, isosilybin A, isosilybin B, silychristin, isosilychristin, silydianin) and one flavonoid (taxifolin).
 Silibinin, a semipurified fraction of silymarin, is primarily a mixture of 2 diastereoisomers, silybin A and silybin B, in a roughly 1: 1 ratio.

 MEDICINE / HEALTH:

 There are currently no mixtures created with this compound!